decred/dcrwallet/rpc/documentation/api.md

 - `int32 discover_from`: The block height to begin discovering usage from.
 Default is 0.

 - `int32 discover_gap_limit`: The gap limit used when discovering usage.
-Dafaults to wallet config defaults.
+Defaults to wallet config defaults.

 **Response:** `ImportPrivateKeyResponse`